chasefranks/chasefranks.github.io/_posts/2016-12-21-grunt-quickstart.md

 }
 {% endhighlight %}

-If you know a little about how Node modules and the NodeJS function ```require()``` works, you can probably guess that this file get's required somewhere, exports a configuration function (the function we're defining), and gets invoked.
+If you know a little about how Node modules and the NodeJS function ```require()``` works, you can probably guess that this file gets required somewhere, exports a configuration function (the function we're defining), and gets invoked passing in an object referenced by the grunt parameter.

 Configuring the plugins is done by invoking ```grunt.initConfig(config)```, where config is a javascript object.
 This object needs to have a key for each task.
 For example, to configure the clean plugin, the config object would start with